Zdíkov

 Zdíkov is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 1,700 inhabitants.

 Zdíkov lies approximately 24 km west of Prachatice, 59 km west of České Budějovice, and 124 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Branišov, Hodonín, Masákova Lhota, Nový Dvůr, Putkov, Račov, Zdíkovec and Žírec are administrative parts of Zdíkov.
+Zdíkov consists of nine municipal parts (in brackets population according to the 2021 census):